wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365-developer/embedded-web-experiences/includes/5-exercise-create-custom-teams-channel-tab.md

 At this point, the configuration page is complete.
 If you removed the tab in the last step, repeat the process to upload and add it again.

-If you didn't remove the tab, select the menu from the tab and then select **Settings**:
+If you didn't remove the tab, select the menu from the tab and then select **Settings**.

 ![Screenshot selecting the tab settings menu](../media/05-channel-tab-05.png)

-The configuration page opens with our updated component:
+The configuration page opens with the updated component.

 ![Screenshot selecting the tab settings menu](../media/05-channel-tab-04.png)